astares/Pharo-Chrome/README.md

 ## Installation via Script

-First load [Pharo-OS-Windows](https://github.com/astares/Pharo-OS-Windows) if you are on Windows or [OSSubprocess](https://github.com/pharo-contributions/OSSubprocess) for Linux and Mac
+First load [Pharo-OS-Windows](https://github.com/astares/Pharo-OS-Windows) if you are on Windows or [OSSubprocess](https://github.com/pharo-contributions/OSSubprocess) for Linux and Mac (see below).
+Then load:

 ```Smalltalk
 Metacello new